andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-17-gelfanfd-algebra-chunk-6-squares-sums-diffs-etc.md

 So why is it not "a thing"?
 It's because there's not much general call for it.
 The others on the other hand, pop up quite a lot.

-## General Definition of the Square of a Difference
+## 2. General Definition of the Square of a Difference
-Of course, sometimes you are dealing with negative rather then positive numbers.
+Of course, sometimes you are dealing with negative rather then positive numbers (or one number _minus another_ it's the same thing).
 When this happens, you are _taking things away_ rather than adding them.
 This is where the Square of a Difference comes in (the "difference" here is what's left after you subtract $b$ from $a$)

 $$(a - b)^2 = $$